 The team believes in Architecture as a three-dimensional expression of society and therefore must present a social portrait that embodies societal, political, cultural, energetic and economic forces.

-Coop Himmelb(l)au is currently working on a wide range of international projects throughout Russia, Asia, the Middle East, and Europe including the Central Bank of Azerbaijan in Baku, the Kemerovo Museum and Theater Complex, the SCA Arena Sports and Concert Complex and Park in St. Petersburg, and the Sevastopol Opera and Museum Complex.
-Recently completed works include a Five Star Luxury Hotel in Changsa and the BelView Tower in Vienna.
+Coop Himmelb(l)au is currently working on a wide range of international projects throughout Asia, the Middle East, and Europe including the Central Bank of Azerbaijan in Baku, the Kemerovo Museum and Theater Complex, the SCA Arena Sports and Concert Complex and Park in St. Petersburg, and the Sevastopol Opera and Museum Complex.
+Recently completed works include a Five Star Luxury Hotel in Changsha and the BelView Tower in Vienna.

-Coop Himmelb(l)au is globally recognized for its innovative design approach and stands for design that is dynamic, multi-layered, and complex.
-The studio’s most well-known international key projects include the Rooftop Remodeling Falkestrasse in Vienna, Austria (the first deconstructivist building in the world); the master plan for the City of Melun-Sénart, France; the Groninger Museum, East Pavilion, The Netherlands; the design for the EXPO.02 —Forum Arteplage in Biel, Switzerland; the multifunctional UFA Cinema Center in Dresden, Germany; the Academy of Fine Arts and the BMW Welt in Munich, Germany; the Akron Art Museum in Ohio, USA; the Central Los Angeles Area High School #9 of Visual and Performing Arts in Los Angeles, USA; the Martin Luther Church in Hainburg, Austria; the Busan Cinema Center, South Korea; the Dalian International Conference Center in China; the House of Music in Aalborg, Denmark; the Musée des Confluences in Lyon, France; the European Central Bank in Frankfurt/Main, Germany; the Museum of Contemporary Art & Planning Exhibition (MOCAPE) in Shenzen, China, and the PANEUM – Wunderkammer des Brotes (House of Bread) in Asten, Austria.
+Coop Himmelb(l)au is globally recognized for its innovative design approach and stands for dynamic, multi-layered, and complex design.
+The studio’s most well-known international key projects include the Rooftop Remodeling Falkestrasse in Vienna, Austria (the first deconstructivist building in the world); the master plan for the City of Melun-Sénart, France; the Groninger Museum, East Pavilion, The Netherlands; the design for the EXPO.02 — Forum Arteplage in Biel, Switzerland; the multifunctional UFA Cinema Center in Dresden, Germany; the Academy of Fine Arts and the BMW Welt in Munich, Germany; the Akron Art Museum in Ohio, USA; the Central Los Angeles Area High School #9 of Visual and Performing Arts in Los Angeles, USA; the Martin Luther Church in Hainburg, Austria; the Busan Cinema Center, South Korea; the Dalian International Conference Center in China; the House of Music in Aalborg, Denmark; the Musée des Confluences in Lyon, France; the European Central Bank in Frankfurt/Main, Germany; the Museum of Contemporary Art & Planning Exhibition (MOCAPE) in Shenzen, China, and the PANEUM – Wunderkammer des Brotes (House of Bread) in Asten, Austria.